BlockableInc/wealth-e-contracts/Specifications.md

 # Crowdsale Contract

 The crowdsale contract is for the presale and full public sale.
-Presale tokens are distributed manully by the contract owner.
+Presale tokens are distributed manually by the contract owner.
 The full public sale exchanges tokens for ETH.

 ## Key Dates

-Public presale start:  February 1, 2018 12:00am GMT

-Full public sale start: Wednesday, April 4, 2018 12:00:00 AM GMT
+Full public sale start: Wednesday, April 5, 2018 8:00:00 AM GMT

 Full public sale end: Monday, May 21, 2018 12:00:00 AM GMT